 Los Angeles Harbor College will comply with a victim's request for an academic situation change following an alleged offense, if such changes are reasonably available, and regardless of whether the victim chooses to report the crime to campus law enforcement.
-For example, Los Angeles Harbor College may, consistent with Board
+For example, Los Angeles Harbor College may, consistent with Board policy, provide the option of taking a "withdrawal" or an "incomplete" grade.

 The College President or his/her designee shall refer an Alleged Victim to the Title IX Coordinator if he/she experiences academic difficulties as a result of the sexual assault.
 The Title IX Coordinator, in cooperation with the Vice President of Academic Affairs and/or Student Services may provide temporary sanctions to alleviate the immediate impact of the sexual assault.
-The President shall also refer a nonstudent Reporting Individual to the Title IX Coordinator for assistance with workplace or immediate difficulties that may arise.
+The President shall also refer a non-student Reporting Individual to the Title IX Coordinator for assistance with workplace or immediate difficulties that may arise.
 (C-14, Section IX.C.)